liuchaos03/Lead-lag-Networks-in-Stock-Markets/README.md

 You can use  getdata.m to extract the data from the file and convert it to the format to be calculated

-Then the lead lag networks between stocks is calculated by stockfollowers.m
+Then the lead lag networks between stocks are calculated by stockfollowers.m

 After the calculation of stockfollowers.m, you can use randomatch.m to calculate the randomly generated lead lag networks under the same conditions